meshery/meshery/docs/pages/concepts/logical/relationships.md

   - concepts/relationships
 ---

+**Meshery uses relationships to map how interconnected components interact.** These relationships are defined by a combination of properties: kind, type, and subtype.
+This allows you to model various connections between components, including:

+- **Hierarchical structures:** Parent-child relationships show clear lineage, similar to a family tree (child, parent, grandparent, etc.).
+- **Interdependencies:** This captures how components rely on each other to function.
+- **Collateral connections:** These describe components that share a common origin but operate independently (siblings, cousins, etc.).
+- **Non-genealogical ties:** Relationships like "parent," "sibling," or "binding" can exist regardless of ancestry.

+Relationships are further customized by:

+- **Selectors:** These specify which components the relationship applies to.
+- **Selector sets:** Combine multiple selectors for more granular control.
+- **Metadata:** Provides additional descriptive information about the relationship.
+- **Optional parameters:** Allow for further tailoring of the relationship behavior.

 Relationships define the nature of interaction between interconnected components in Meshery.
 They represent various types of connections and dependencies between components no matter the genealogy of the relationship such as parent, siblings, binding.
 Relationships have selectors, metadata, and optional parameters.

-{% include/alert.html type="dark" title="Contributor Guide to Meshery Relationships" content="If you want to create a new relationship definition or modify existing relationship definitions, see the <a href='https://docs.meshery.io/project/contributing/contributing-models#contribute-to-meshmodel-relationships'>Contributing to Meshery Relationships</a> guide." %}
+{% include/alert.html type="dark" title="Contributor Guide to Meshery Relationships" content="If you want to create a new relationship definition or modify existing relationship definitions, see the <a href='https://docs.meshery.io/project/contributing/contributing-relationships'>Contributing to Meshery Relationships</a> guide." %}

 ## Types of Relationships

 Meshery supports a variety of relationships between components.
-Relationships are are categorized into different kinds and subtypes, so that can be expressive of the specific manner in which one or more components relate to one another.
+Relationships are are categorized into different kinds, types, and subtypes, so that can be expressive of the specific manner in which one or more components relate to one another.
 Each type of relationship can be interpretted by Meshery UI (or other [extensions](/extensibility/extensions)) and mapped to a specific visual paradigm for the given kind relationship.
 Let's look at some examples of these visual paradigms; let's explore examples of way in which relationships are represented in Meshery.

 Here is a list of the different types of relationships that Meshery supports: